 Students research how instruments make sound and pick their instrument.

 Students will research how sound is produced with different instruments.
-They’ll understand concepts like fipples, string tension and circuits.
+You can show videos of different musical instruments and explain how their shape, design and type create the characteristic sound for that instrument.
+Using whistles, string and hollow containers, help them understand concepts like fipples, string tension and percussion, as used in musical instruments.
+Also, a simple Makey Makey circuit can help them learn about electronic circuits if they are not familiar with them.
 Then they’ll choose an instrument they’ll want to create and do sketches of their design.
-They’ll also think how to implement upcycled materials in the build.
+Present them with upcycled materials: old PVC pipes, plastic bottles, plastic bags, blown balloons, purged PLA… They’ll think how to implement upcycled materials in the build.

 Students make their digital files.

-Students will software such as Tinkercad, Illustrator and Scratch to create digital files that will be used for their instrument.
+Students will use software such as Tinkercad, Illustrator and Scratch to create digital files that will be used for their instrument.
 They are allowed to use online resources such as ready-made fipples and mechanisms as long as they are only a part of the instrument and are modified to fit their needs.
+Have them measure the upcycled materials if they need to fit together with the digitally fabricated part, and make sure they work with the correct scale on the software of their choice.
+Another student can help as a checker to make sure the measurements are correct before cutting/printing.

 Students make the physical elements of their project.

 While 3D printing or laser cutting, the students create their circuits (if making a digital instrument), bodies or any other part that requires physical elements such as wood and the upcycled materials.
-They can use woodworking tools and craft materials for this step.
+They can also use woodworking tools and craft materials for this step.
+Have students swap the bodies of their instruments for a moment, so they can test the aesthetic, grabbing and quality of the pieces.
+They, as well as the teacher, can provide feedback of what they see and feel.

 Students put their instrument together and make sure they work.

 Next, students put the digital fabricated files together with the ones made in the previous step.
-They check measurements are correct and tune their instruments.
+They check measurements are correct and tune their instruments by changing tension or length or the parts.
 Then, they test their instrument to make sure they are working as expected.
-Then they follow the following rubric to check if a previous step can be repeated and modified:
+Afterwards, they follow the following rubric to check if a previous step can be repeated and modified:

 The student does not need to hit the highest score in each category, but this summative assessment is a good guide in what can be done better in different aspects of the project.
 They can then go back to some of the steps and apply the feedback gotten from the assessment.